ToTheBeginning/PuLID/docs/pulid_for_flux.md

 ## limitation
 The model is currently in beta version, and we have observed that the ID fidelity may not be high for some male inputs, maybe the model requires more training.
 If the improved model is ready, we will release it here, so please stay tuned.

+## License
+As long as you use FLUX.1-dev model, you should follow the [FLUX.1-dev model license](https://github.com/black-forest-labs/flux/tree/main/model_licenses)

 ## contact
 If you have any questions or suggestions about the model, please contact [Yanze Wu](https://tothebeginning.github.io/) or open an issue/discussion here.